 How about the benefits?
 Other than your future salary, there are benefits to becoming a doctor that will tip the cost/benefit scale towards the benefit side.
 Below is a more complete list of costs and benefits to consider.

-- Pay: Primary care physicians earn approximately $150,000 per year and specialists earn approximately $250,000 per year.
+- High salary: Primary care physicians earn approximately $150,000 per year and specialists earn approximately $250,000 per year.
 At that income level you can comfortably afford to support a family in a nice community, if you are financially responsible.
 (Source: “Medscape Physician Compensation 2011″)

 - Prestige: As a doctor, you’re going to leave a lasting impression on your family, friends, and the community.
 You will be known as an intelligent and benevolent person who sacrificed for the good of others.